alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 What's the purpose of a programming language?
 In a [hackernews post announcing Bel](http://paulgraham.com/bel.html), a Lisp dialect Paul Graham has been working on, he was asked what problem his language intended to solve.
 He responded:

 > I think the point of a high-level language is to make your programs shorter.
-All other things (e.g. libraries) being equal, language A is better than language B if programs are shorter in A. (As measured by the size of the parse tree, obviously, not lines or characters.)
+All other things (e.g. libraries) being equal, language A is better than language B if programs are shorter in A.

 There's various factors that go into making code shorter, such as [the simplicity of the syntax](/lisp) and type of abstractions we create.
 But front and center to all that is the names we give our code.
 Abbreviation is yet another way to pack more meaning into a program.